LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 app.use(cookieParser());
 ```

-You'll create your middleware that verifies the token and grant access to your private route.
+You'll create your middleware that verifies the token and grants access to your private route.

-Let's create a new folder in the project's folder named `middleware` and create a file in it called `auth.js`.
+Let's create a new folder in the project's folder named `middleware` and create a file called `auth.js`.

 ### Admin Authentication

-Open the `auth.js` file, and let's create the middleware:
+Open the `auth.js` file and create the middleware:

 ```js
 const jwt = require("jsonwebtoken")